DataStax-Examples/quickstart-java/README.md

 * To demonstrate how to perform basic CRUD operations with the DataStax Java Driver.
 * The intent is to help users get up and running quickly with the driver.

+## How this Sample Works
+This project walks through basic CRUD operations using Cassandra.
+The demo application will first insert a row of user data, select that same row back out, update the row and finally delete the user.
+The README includes the code snippets to be filled in to the main application code to complete the functionality.

 ## Prerequisites
   * A running instance of [Apache Cassandra®](http://cassandra.apache.org/download/) 2.1+
   * [Maven](https://maven.apache.org/download.cgi) build automation tool